dougeby/IntuneDocs/intune-user-help/enroll-your-wp81-windows.md

     ![Account added screen](./media/WP81-enroll-4-account-added.png)

-## If you are not allowed to access the Windows Store from your Windows Phone or if you do not have a Microsoft Account
+## If you are not allowed to access the Microsoft Store from your Windows Phone or if you do not have a Microsoft Account

 1. Tap  **Settings** &gt; **workplace**.